What is Embedded BI and what it will bring

 Blog 2: A modern platform and a SCRUM Agile team to deliver Embedded BI

-Virtually, all organisations have experience in developing traditional BI applications, such as dashboards and reports for employees.
-The development of Embedded BI applications that are used by customers and suppliers as part of the online applications they are using, is the next step to extend the reach of insights for employees, customers and partners.
-Customer-facing BI applications can be used, for example, to speed up time to market, increase customer satisfaction, achieve greater reach and can even be used to generate additional revenue streams.
+Virtually, all organizations have experience in developing traditional BI applications, such as dashboards and reports for employees.
+The development of Embedded BI applications that are used by customers and suppliers as part of the online applications they are using, is the next step to extend the reach of insights for employees, customers, and partners.
+Customer-facing BI applications can be used, for example, to speed up time to market, increase customer satisfaction, achieve greater reach, and can even be used to generate additional revenue streams.

 These types of applications require a different development approach and the use of different technologies.
-In this blog series, the various building blocks are discussed such as web embedding, secure custom portal, SAAS / COTS embedding, embedding of real-time and interactive decision points and action-oriented dashboards.
-The importance of scalable cloud-based database servers such as Google BigQuery, Amazon RedShift, Snowflake and Starburst will also be discussed.
+In this blog series, the various building blocks are discussed such as web embedding, secure custom portal, SAAS / COTS embedding, the embedding of real-time and interactive decision points, and action-oriented dashboards.
+The importance of scalable cloud-based database servers such as Google BigQuery, Amazon RedShift, Snowflake, and Starburst will also be discussed.

 Experiences with embedded BI in customer-facing applications I will cover:

 - Architecture options: serverless or not, real-time and batch, lambda and kappa

 - Four important blocks: the database and infrastructure, the analytics platform, software development resources, and the data product owner

 The best way to make analytics a natural part of everyday work and your product is to embed it seamlessly into business and custom-facing applications, the more sophisticated capabilities you can weave into the fabric of your application, the higher your user adoption and satisfaction will be.

 Open, containerized analytics architecture makes the capabilities of analytics more composable.
 They can be combined in a more flexible way into applications.
 Data and analytics leaders should adopt the concept of composable analytics to provide consumer-focused analytics applications.